xArcx/MLops2k20Task3/README.md

  We are going to build chain of jobs here in order to get desired accuracy for given dataset but before going ahead we have to create a Dockerfile which will create image with required configurations.

  - Job 1 : Job 1 will keep an eye on github repository for changes.
-This job will automatically copy everything in           the folder of my base os as soon as new commits are done..(I am using RHEL 8 as my base os (VM)).
+This job will automatically copy everything in           the folder of my base os as soon as new commits are done..( RHEL8 as my base os ).

    [![Screenshot-25.png](https://i.postimg.cc/J49g1zBB/Screenshot-25.png)](https://postimg.cc/ykynjBjV)